roman-milk/roman-milk.github.io/becoming-a-slut-wife-angie.md

  She got up and kissed my dick, told it not to go away and she left the room.
 She came back a minute later with a knife.
 She licked my cock a couple of more times and told it to stay up and then she cut me loose.
 She walked over to the bed and lay down.
 Spreading her legs she said, "Come on baby.
 Bring that hard cock over here and fuck the slut that loves you."

  I stared at her for a full minute without moving and then I went over to the bed and did as she told me.
-Report_Story #1